Skip to main content

 Fleet-Wide Load Calculations: Conduit Tech

-At large residential scale, deploying Conduit Tech across the full comfort advisor or install-team fleet standardizes load calculation compliance across 10-30 technicians.
-Every replacement proposal starts with an accurate Manual J, every equipment selection is load-matched rather than rule-of-thumb sized, and every completed installation has a defensible load calculation record for warranty and code compliance purposes.
+Deploying Conduit Tech across your full comfort advisor or install-team fleet standardizes load calculation compliance across 10-30 technicians.
+Every replacement proposal starts with an accurate Manual J, every equipment selection is load-matched, and every installation has a defensible load calculation record.
+Callbacks and warranty claims related to equipment oversizing, one of the most expensive quality issues in residential HVAC installation, drop measurably with systematic load calculation enforcement.

 Implementation Timeline: 16-26 Weeks

 3. Weeks 6-10: Customer communication.
-Podium and Hatch.
 Configure Podium with the ServiceTitan integration for automated post-job review requests.
 Configure Hatch AI CSR with your booking flow, service types, and escalation rules.
 Run Hatch in parallel with your human CSR team for 2-3 weeks before reducing CSR staffing to validate call handling quality.

 Enterprise Operations at Scale